powermik/super-mario-count/README.md

  * Wemos D1 Mini (esp8266)
  * SSD1306 Display 128x64 I²C with yellow and yellow OLED display
  * Simple unser interface with only two buttons to increment/decrement a decimal number.
+ * Safe to resets (loads last total from mqtt broker)
  * Mqtt for NSA surveilance compliance
  * Open Source